 Differences Between SVG and EPS

 EPS stands for Encapsulated PostScript, which is a PostScript document and usable as a graphics file format.
-Postscript documents are designed, which can describe an image and can be placed within another Postscript document successfully.
-In other words, one can say that EPS file is a Postscript program, with a bunch of description, intended toward creating an image.
+Postscript documents are designed to describe an image and be placed within another Postscript document successfully.
+In other words, one can say that an EPS file is a Postscript program with a bunch of description intended toward creating an image.
 This Postscript program can be saved as a single file, including a preview captured or encapsulated inside of it, allowing some other program to display a preview on the screen.
-EPS file can describe the rectangle containing the image, this rectangle is being known as BoundingBox DSC comment.
-Any application intended to use EPS file can utilize this information to lay out the page.
+An EPS file can describe the rectangle containing the image; this rectangle is being known as the BoundingBox DSC comment.
+Any application intended to use EPS file can utilize this information to layout the page.
 EPS belongs to Adobe, is substantially different from other supported file formats.
-Originally, EPS files were designed to store information relating to positioning of image data for printers, but not computer displays.
-Printers which were Postscript enabled, interprets EPS data directly to generate high-quality output, from Postscript files.
-As the time rolls over, Postscript data became more visually oriented, and its interface became more powerful.
+Originally, EPS files were designed to store information relating to image data positioning for printers, but not computer displays.
+Printers that were Postscript enabled interprets EPS data directly to generate high-quality output from Postscript files.
+As time rolls over, Postscript data became more visually oriented, and its interface became more powerful.
 EPS file format can be used in vector-based images with Adobe Illustrator.
 EPS file usually contains a bitmap version of the image for simpler viewing rather than the vector instruction to draw the image.
 Upon the first implementation of EPS, Apple Macintosh machines were widely using Postscript.
-For on-screen display, EPS file frequently includes a preview picture of the content, since it allows a preview of final output in an application that can draw a bitmap.
-Without the inclusion of this preview, an application has to directly render the Postscript data inside EPS.
+For on-screen display, EPS file frequently includes a preview picture of the content since it allows a preview of final output in an application that can draw a bitmap.
+Without the inclusion of this preview, an application has to render the Postscript data inside EPS directly.

 Head To Head Comparison Between SVG and EPS (Infographics)

 Below is the top 8 difference between SVG vs EPS

 Key Differences between SVG and EPS